harmsm/PyCmdMessenger/README.md

  * PyCmdMessenger instances must be given a list of command names in the *same* order as those commands are specified in the arduino sketch.
+ * PyCmdMessenger instances should be given a list of the data types for each command in the *same* order as those commands are specified in the arduino sketch.
  * Separators must match between the PyCmdMessenger instance and the arduino sketch.
    + field separator (default ",")